- Date: Thursday, October 28, 2021

 The Opioid Epidemic - The Forgotten Public Health Crisis

 Before COVID-19 took hold over the world, Ontario was already experiencing a huge public health crisis as opioid deaths steadily increased.
 The deaths and increase in toxic drug supply have only been exacerbated through this pandemic but there has been no action by any government to address the crisis.
 We are very grateful to have an esteemed panel of speakers talk about the opioid epidemic and what needs to be done to support those who have been forgotten.

-- Adrienne Spafford – CEO, Addiction and Mental Health Ontario
+- Katie Heelis – Vice President and Health Practice Lead, Enterprise Canada and Interim CEO, Addiction and Mental Health Ontario (new)

 - Betty-Lou Kristy - Director of Support House’s Centre for Innovation in Peer Support